rehannasar2002/ImageProcessing-Verilog/README.md

 # ImageProcessing-Verilog

-This project revolves around deploying basic Image Processing methods on an FPGA and simulating it.
+This project revolves around deploying basic Image Processing methods on Vivado and simulating it.

 3 operations are performed in this project